sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

 ### Key assumption

-So the key assumptions this book is making, is that viewing your life a one big optimization problem (though they don\'t call it that specifically) is a good way to view your life
+So the key assumptions this book is making, is that viewing your life a one big optimization problem (though they don't call it that specifically) is a good way to view your life

 Content